Prehistoric period and culture in India Upsc

-In India, the prehistoric period is divided into the Paleolithic (Old Stone Age), Mesolithic (Middle Stone Age), Neolithic (New Stone Age), and the Metal Age.
+In India, the prehistoric period is divided into the Paleolithic (Old Stone Age), Mesolithic (Middle Stone Age), Neolithic (New Stone Age), and Metal Age.
 However, these periods were not uniform throughout the Indian subcontinent.

 The dating of the prehistoric period is done scientifically.
 The technique of radiocarbon dating is commonly used for this purpose.
 It is based on measuring the loss of carbon in organic materials over a period of time.

-Paleolithic or Old Stone Age
+Palaeolithic or Old Stone Age

 The Old Stone Age sites are widely found in various parts of the Indian subcontinent.
 These sites are generally located near water sources.
 Several rock shelters and caves used by the Paleolithic people are scattered across the subcontinent.